nnsW3/vsdkx-model-bayesian/README.md

 # Crowd density estimation

-This project utilises a [VGG model with Bayesian loss](https://github.com/ZhihengCV/Bayesian-Crowd-Counting) to estimate the desity of a crowd.
+This project utilises a [VGG model with Bayesian loss](https://github.com/ZhihengCV/Bayesian-Crowd-Counting) to estimate the density of a crowd.

 ### Model Settings
 ```yaml